 We expect that our REIT taxable income will be less than our cash flow due to the allowance of depreciation and other non-cash charges in computing REIT taxable income.
 Accordingly, we should generally have sufficient cash or liquid assets to satisfy the distribution requirements described above.
-However, from time to time, we may not have sufficient cash or other liquid assets to meet these distribution requirements due to timing differences between the actual receipt of income and actual payment of deductible expenses, and the inclusion of income and deduction of expenses in arriving at our taxable income.
-If these timing differences occur, in order to meet the distribution requirements, we may need to arrange for shortterm, or possibly long-term, borrowings or need to pay dividends in the form of taxable stock dividends.
+However, from time to time, we may not have sufficient cash or other liquid assets to meet these distribution requirements due to timing differences term, or possibly long-term, borrowings or need to pay dividends in the form of taxable stock dividends.
 To the extent we satisfy the distribution requirements but distribute less than 100% of the net capital gain or 100% of our REIT taxable income, we will be subject to tax on such income at regular corporate rates.